sergey-nechaev/devdocs/test/integration/annotations/magento-components-dir.md

 ## Test method

 `@magentoComponentsDir` annotation for a test method configures the test to run with registered components located in a specified directory.
-If the parent test case also declares a `@magentoComponentsDir`, both annotations are merged.
+If the parent test case also declares a `@magentoComponentsDir`, both annotation are merged.

 ## Example